openapistack/openapi-backend/README.md

 ## Request validation

-You can enable request validation in your API by registering a [`validationFail`](https://github.com/anttiviljami/openapi-backend/blob/master/DOCS.md#validationfail-handler) handler.
+The easiest way to enable request validation in your API is to register a [`validationFail`](https://github.com/anttiviljami/openapi-backend/blob/master/DOCS.md#validationfail-handler) handler.

 ```javascript